jkunimune/elastik/readme.md

 However, implementing the projections using text files will be more work, as you'll need to write code to separate and parse the various numbers and tables.

-Each Elastic Earth plain text file contains the following components, in this order:
+Each Elastic projection plain text file contains the following components, in this order:
 - A header for the map projection, stating the number of sections.
 - A header for each section followed by
   - A header for the section's boundary on the globe, stating the number of vertices in the boundary, followed by